Famous Brazilian Songs

 In 1959 Joao Gilberto recorded this song “Desafinado” from one of his albums and become one of the most famous Brazilian songs of all time.
 This song helped influence the whole Bossa Nova Movement and its revolutionary guitar playing style influenced a variety of other artists.
 This song became one of the best singles from his album and it was a worldwide sensation after it was recorded by Stan Getz and Charlie Bird in 1962.

-The Girl From Ipanema is another popular song by Tom Jobim and is probably the most famous Brazilian song in history, and its still the most recorded Brazilian song from different artists around the world.
+The Girl From Ipanema is another popular song by Tom Jobim and is probably the most famous Brazilian song in history and it’s still the most recorded Brazilian song from different artists around the world.
 This song won a Grammy for Record of the year in 1965.
-The song was written by Tom Jobim and Vinicius De Moraes about a girl walking through the Ipanema beach in Rio de Janeiro.
+The song was written by Tom Jobim and Vinicius De Moraes about a girl walking on Ipanema beach in Rio de Janeiro.

 Jorge Ben was one of the most innovative Brazilian artists and his song Mais Que Nada got the attention of all Brazilians because of his unique musical style and unique character.
 A later version of this song by Sergio Mendes is probably the most popular version of this song.
 In 2006, Sergio Mendes re-recorded the song with The Black Eyed Peas.